BhavyaSParmar/MediBot/README.md

 📈 Future Enhancements
 ✅ Integration with nutrition and fitness APIs for real-time suggestions.

 ✅ User authentication to save and track personal progress.

 ✅ Data visualization for user health goals and milestones.
-📸 Screenshots
-Welcome Screen	Response Example
-🛡 License
-This project is licensed under the MIT License.

 👤 Author
 Bhavya Parmar